Blog – Posted on Monday, Mar 30

 After being falsely accused of stealing shoes, 14-year-old Stanley Yelnats is sent to a juvenile corrections center called Camp Green Lake, where he and his fellow delinquents are forced to dig seemingly pointless holes in the ground.
 Alternating between present day and the 19th century, the story digs (!) into the history of the region, revealing interconnected stories that touch on serious social themes.

 97. A Wrinkle in Time by Madeleine L’Engle (ages 8+)

 Madeleine L’Engle’s landmark children’s fantasy book follows young Meg and Charles Wallace Murry, along with their neighbor Calvin, as they travel through multiple universes in search of the Murrys’ lost father.
 Along the way they encounter many extraordinary creatures and things, and must eventually take their place in an intergalactic conflict of good versus evil.
 A Wrinkle in Time is great for kids transitioning from shorter books to longer novels, especially if they have a robust imagination.

-101. James and the Giant Peach by Roald Dahl (ages 8+)
+98. James and the Giant Peach by Roald Dahl and Quentin Blake (ages 8+)

 If Harry Potter didn’t get whisked off to wizard school, he might have settled for escaping from his evil aunt and uncle inside an enormous piece of fruit.
 Indeed, that’s just what happens to the hero in Roald Dahl’s first full-length children’s novel.
 Once inside this giant floating peach, James befriends its insect inhabitants, and together they all chart a course for adventure across the seas.